tembo-io/pg_auto_dw/README.md

 3) Run this Codebase

 ## Demo: Act 1 - "1-Click Build"
 > **Note:** Only use the code presented below.
 Any deviations may cause errors.
 This demo is for illustrative purposes only.
+It is currently tested on PGRX using the default PostgreSQL 13 instance.

 We want to make building a data warehouse easy.
 And, if the source tables are well-structured and appropriately named, constructing a data warehouse can be achieved with a single call to the extension.